ErikBird/blog/src/pages/posts/post-8.md

 tags: ["AI", "software development", "programming", "technology adoption"]
 category: "technology"
 ---
-# AI-Assisted Software Development: Adapting to the New Paradigm
+# AI Assisted Software Development: Adapting to the New Reality

-In the era of AI coding assistants like OpenAI Codex, Claude Code, and Cursor, software development is experiencing a transformative shift.
-This new layer of abstraction demands that we adapt our craftsmanship, rethink our priorities, and modify our workflow to remain effective.
+*This blog post draws inspiration from guidelines found in AI coding setups like OpenAI Codex, Claude Code, and Cursor, though with different naming conventions.
+Readers are encouraged to consult official documentation for their preferred technology.*

-## The New Development Landscape
+## A New Layer of Abstraction

-Think of AI assistants as a team of talented junior engineers at your disposal.
-With this resource available, your role evolves from pure coding to more strategic engineering.
-You become responsible for guiding these "juniors" to success, which requires a different approach to software development.

-## Best Practices for AI-Assisted Development
+AI-assisted coding represents a fundamental paradigm shift.
+As developers, we must adapt our craft accordingly, embracing new priorities and workflows.

+We now have access to an inexpensive crowd of talented junior engineers—AI agents—which means we should focus more on engineering and less on coding.
+We bear responsibility for helping these juniors succeed.
+This post outlines how to adapt your process to this new development landscape and "normalize" your repositories.

-### Technology Selection
+## Technology Selection Considerations

-AI coding assistants have clear preferences and strengths:

-- They excel with established programming languages (particularly Python) over newer alternatives like Rust
-- They perform better with strongly typed languages and strict linting preferences
-- They work best with conventional architectures for common applications (e.g., web apps)

-**Tip:** Be cautious when choosing cutting-edge technologies, as AI assistants may provide less reliable support for them.

-### Code Quality in the AI Era

-The definition of technical debt is evolving.
-In the future, the greatest liability will be incoherent projects.
-To prevent this:

-- Maintain consistent code style throughout your repository
-- Align your code with its documentation
-- Design architecture with clear abstraction layers
+These AI junior engineers are surprisingly conventional, preferring well-established concepts and programming languages.
+They excel with Python more than Ruby or Rust.

+Working with strict linting preferences and type systems is highly beneficial.
+Fortunately, the software engineering landscape hasn't changed radically for popular applications like web apps.
+However, exercise extra caution when selecting a tech stack that incorporates cutting-edge technologies.

+## The New Definition of Technical Debt

+In this future, technical debt will manifest as incoherent projects.
+Code style should remain consistent throughout the repository and align with documentation.
+Architecture should follow uniform principles, as AIs benefit significantly from clean abstraction layers.

-- Document the structural principles that create coherence
+Most importantly, document the structures that create coherence.

-### Repository Organization
+## Repository Setup

-#### Documentation as the Foundation
+Every project setup is inherently opinionated.
+In this new world, great software engineers should be acutely aware of their opinions.

+Consider generating a template project and collecting your wisdom/opinions throughout your career.

+## Documentation: The New Cornerstone

 Every repository needs a well-structured entry point document (typically in the root directory) that includes:

-#### Project Standards
+### Project Standards

 - Code style guidelines
 - Repository conventions (branch naming, merge vs. rebase preferences)